withastro/astro/packages/integrations/prefetch/README.md

 export default defineConfig({
   // ...
   integrations: [prefetch({
      // Only prefetch links with an href that begins with `/products` or `/coupons`
     intentSelector: ["a[href^='/products']", "a[href^='/coupons']"]

-    // Below is also valid syntax
+    // Use a string to prefetch a single selector
     // intentSelector: "a[href^='/products']"
   })],
 });